JordanWu1997/I3_Sway_Config/README.md

 # I3_Sway_Config
-Backup for my configuration of I3WM(X11)/SwayWM(Wayland), and configurations of applications for the working environment in X11/Wayland.
+Backup for my configuration of __i3WM (X11)__ and __SwayWM (Wayland)__,
+and configurations of applications for the working environment in X11/Wayland.
-For now, some functions do not work in Wayland, still searching for alternatives in Wayland.
+For now, some functions do not work in Wayland, still searching for solutions or alternatives in Wayland.
+For more SwayWM details and i3WM migration progress, please check `.config/sway/README.md`

 Table of Contents
 =================